 The proposed Qualifying Exam Committee is formed by the graduate student in consultation with the PI/advisor.
-The committee shall consist of 6 faculty with appointments in The College of Graduate Studies (or the equivalent from sister institutions) with no more than 3 members within the student's department.
+The examining committee shall consist of at least five members, including the student's advisor.
+The committee will be approved and a chair appointed by the Dean of the College of Graduate Studies on recommendation of the student's advisor and Program Director.
+No more than three members of the committee shall have their primary appointment in the same primary Department as the student.
 For Biochemistry and Molecular Biology students doing their thesis research in an adjunct faculty's lab, at least one member of the qualifying exam committee must have a primary appointment in Biochemistry and Molecular Biology.